TWINLAB CONSOLIDATED HOLDINGS, INC.

 10.1 Reporting and Investigation of Violations.

 (a) Actions prohibited by this code involving directors or executive officers must be reported to the Audit Committee.

-(b) Actions prohibited by this code involving any other person must be reported to the reporting person's supervisor or the Chief Legal Officer.
+(b) Actions prohibited by this code involving any other person must be reported to the reporting person’s supervisor or the Chief Financial Officer.

-(c) After receiving a report of an alleged prohibited action, the Audit Committee, the relevant supervisor or the Chief Legal Officer must promptly take all appropriate actions necessary to investigate.
+(c) After receiving a report of an alleged prohibited action, the Audit Committee, the relevant supervisor or the Chief Financial Officer must promptly take all appropriate actions necessary to investigate.

 (d) All directors, officers and employees are expected to cooperate in any internal investigation of misconduct.

 (a) The Company must ensure prompt and consistent action against violations of this Code.

 (b) If, after investigating a report of an alleged prohibited action by a director or executive officer, the Audit Committee determines that a violation of this Code has occurred, the Audit Committee will report such determination to the Board of Directors.

 (c) If, after investigating a report of an alleged prohibited action by any other person, the relevant supervisor or the Chief Financial Officer determines that a violation of this Code has occurred, the supervisor will report such determination to the Chief Financial Officer or, if the Chief Financial Officer is the reporting person, the Chief Financial Officer will report such determination to the President and Chief Executive Officer.

 (d) Upon receipt of a determination that there has been a violation of this Code, the Board of Directors or the Chief Financial Officer will take such preventative or disciplinary action as it deems appropriate, including, but not limited to, reassignment, demotion, dismissal and, in the event of criminal conduct or other serious violations of the law, notification of appropriate governmental authorities.